Apr 24, 2023

 Developed communications skills, both oral and written that allow the graduate to effectively present their work in the full range of presentation environments, including governmental agencies, non-governmental policy and research organizations, private businesses and non-profit organizations, as well as in the classroom and other academic settings.

 Developed teaching and assessment methods to assure effective learning in college-level classrooms and in one-on-one interactions with students.
 Ability to create effective course syllabi, lectures, and presentations, and lead class discussions that support and facilitate learning.
 Developed skills in the evaluation of learning outcomes and in giving constructive feedback to students.

 Specialization in Economics: Making Your Degree More Valuable by Focusing Your Studies

-Specializations play a crucial role in your doctorate in economics studies.
-In fact, many PhD in economics programs require students to select one or two specializations.
-Whether your program requires choosing specific specializations or simply offers courses in specialized subjects, specialization allows students to tailor their academic work to fit their unique interests within the larger economics field and prepare for careers that focus on those specialized areas.
+Choosing a specialization is a key component of a PhD in economics, with many programs requiring students to select one or two areas of focus.
+Specializations allow students to tailor their academic work to their unique interests within the economics field and prepare for careers in those specialized areas.

 Below are examples of five specializations currently offered by PhD in economics programs that you may be able to incorporate into your degree studies:

 Econometrics is the area of economics that concerns the quantitative use of mathematical and statistical models in describing economic systems.
 Students learn about the history of econometrics and methodologies employed in econometric practice.